Dexter's and Trooper's Laws

 Trooper's Law (SB 150) and Dexter's Law (HB 255) are a pair of animal rights laws signed into Florida law by Governor Ron DeSantis on May 28, 2025.
+The two laws expanded penalties for animal abuse in response to two cases of dogs being abused by owners in the state.

 Background

 Dexter

 Dexter was a dog found on May 14, 2024, decapitated in a plastic bag in Fort De Soto Park.
 The dog was adopted from the Pinellas County Animal Shelter a few days prior.
 His owner, Domingo Rodriguez, was found guilty of animal cruelty on February 14, 2025.

 Trooper

 Trooper is a Bull Terrier that was found on the side of Interstate 75 restrained to a fence before Hurricane Milton impacted Florida.
 Giovanni Aldama Garicia, Trooper's owner, was arrested in October 2024, accused of animal cruelty.
 Trooper was found by a member of the Florida Highway Patrol, from which he derived his name.
 Trooper was adopted in December 2024.

 Legislative history

 In the Florida Senate, Trooper's Law was sponsored by Don Gaetz and filed January 7.
 It was unanimously passed by the Senate in March 2024.
+Dexter's Law was sponsored by Linda Chaney in the Florida House of Representatives.

 The two laws were signed by Governor Ron DeSantis on May 28, 2025.

 Dexter's Law took effect July 1, 2025.
 Trooper's Law took effect October 1, 2025.